 Introduction and Background

 In today’s market, small scale business should quickly adapt to the ever-changing technology to minimize overhead, lower cost of operation, and help to stay competitive.
 Everybody needs software, which can facilitate store operations and make their day-to-day lives much easier.
-Small scale business System is application software designed to take advantage of today’s technology and reduce or avoid the burden of storing data on paper and in files.
+Small scale business system is an application software designed to take advantage of today’s technology and reduce or avoid the burden of storing data on paper and in files.
 This facilitates moving purchase, sales, and customer information, as well as supplier and company data, from paper to digital media on a secured server.
 Sales and purchase bills can be generated as needed.
 Each store has an option to store their data on one remote central database server.
 This will also allow stores to access information from other partner stores.
 This would in turn lead to information sharing, so that all the stores are aware of each other’s current inventory.
 It will be useful when ordering new purchases to avoid overstocking.

-Background
+1.2 Background